AlphaSierra-jpg/RunnerC/README.md

 ## Instalation:

-For the instalation make sure you install SDL2, SDL2 Image and sdl2_ttf.
+For the instalation make sure you install SDL2 and SDL2 Image.
 The go into the folder and execute this command:
 ```
 make .PHONY